Chocobozzz/PeerTube/FAQ.md

 WEBM, MP4 or OGV videos.

-## I want to change my host or move to HTTPS, how can I do that?
+## I want to change my host, how can I do that?

 If you already have followers, you can't.

-If you don't have any followers, update your configuration and run `NODE_ENV=production npm run update-host` to update the torrent files.
+If you don't have any followers, update your configuration and run `NODE_ENV=production npm run update-host` to update the torrent files (they contain your domain name).